polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

 faster deployment for most parachains but would add complexity.

 Given there isn't urgent demand for supporting larger PoVs currently, we recommend prioritizing simplicity with a way to implement future-proofing changes.

+In short, the following steps are proposed:
+1. Implement the changes a and wait for most collators to upgrade.
+2. Activate RFC-47 via `Configuration::set_node_feature` runtime change.
+3. Activate the new erasure coding scheme using another `Configuration::set_node_feature` runtime change.

 ## Drawbacks